If you’re anything like me you know that this gift of life is wonderful and messy and sometimes awful and difficult, yet oh, so very precious.

 Then, one Sunday a few months later… there, in black and white, was the statement that had haunted me almost all of my life, “What on Earth are We Here For?”

 I can’t even tell you what Pastor Jeremy spoke about… but what I do know is that I encountered the Living God.
 That day I gave every ounce of myself to Jesus… and I finally understood that “salvation” isn’t just for a heavenly home one day at the end of my life, but that we are in the midst of eternity and our lives here can be different if we surrender to Jesus.
 I also felt for the first time what it was to be free from the weight of all my sin.
+A short while later I released the unforgiveness that held me bound and I was set free from depression.
 Oh, oh… Freedom is sweet!

 In 2007 my husband fell from a tall ladder, suffering a Traumatic Brain Injury.
 The speech center of his brain had been obliterated and he wasn’t expected to live.
 But God!
 He not only lived, he spoke!
 The greatest lesson I learned through it all?
 Never, ever, ever give up.
 Believe the promises of God and remind yourself of them constantly.

-Time, dear friends, does not heal wounds of the heart.
+Time, dear friends, in fact, does not heal wounds of the heart.
 But God does!

-Today my husband Dave and I live a full and happy life in Southern California near our remarkable daughters and their families.
-God has been so gracious to give us with sons-in-love who are truly sons-of-my-heart.
-And being a Gigi to four amazing, godly young people is one of my greatest joys!
+Today my husband Dave and I live a full and happy life in Southern California near our remarkable daughters and their wonderful families.
+God has been so gracious to give us sons-in-love who are truly sons-of-my-heart.
+And being a Gigi to four amazing, godly young people is one of my greatest joys!!